IMBUILDINGS/docs/README.md

 The LoRaWAN devices come with an App/Join EUI and App Key already configured.
 You can of course change these.<br>
 For each shipped order IMBuildings shares these App/join EUIs and App keys.

-Please contact IMBuildings for the possibilities of delivering devices with a custom configuration.
+?>Please contact IMBuildings for the possibilities of delivering devices with a custom configuration.

 ## Downlink possibilities
 By sending a downlink back to the device you can change settings as well as reading out existing settings.
 This is very useful for situations where you want to remote provision your devices with the required settings for your use case.